-Factors PWC Riders Must Consider In Spring High Water Conditions…
+Factors To Consider In Spring High Water Conditions…

 Melting snow and seasonal rains often result in spring high water advisories.
 And sometimes, flood warnings.
 Sea Doo, jet ski and Waverunner personal watercraft operators prepared and eager to get out for their first ride of the season need to be aware of how these conditions may affect their riding and take appropriate precautions.
 Not the least of these is to avoid operating your personal watercraft in water over flooded land.
 Same goes for any recreational boating.

 Generally, spring high water level is a good thing.
 Water tables rise.
 Ground water gets replenished.
 Waterways become more navigable.
 And more water’s available for everyone’s use and enjoyment throughout the summer and fall.

 Spring High Water Navigation

 When spring high water becomes flooding, the normal shoreline can disappear.
-Gone are most of the visual landmarks and cues usually used from the water to judge where you are and where you are going.
-Existing channels may also be obliterated and new false ones might appear as waters rise.
-Judging water depth in higher water is a crapshoot at best because everything under the surface is different, and depth uncertainty is one good reason to avoid newly flooded areas.
+Gone are most of the visual landmarks.
+And so are cues usually used from the water to judge where you are and where you are going.
+Existing channels may also be obliterated.
+And new false ones might appear as waters rise.
+Judging water depth in higher water is also a crapshoot at best.
+Because everything under the surface is different.
+So depth uncertainty is one good reason to avoid newly flooded areas.

 Especially during peak water level, the force of surging water can quickly and suddenly overpower, overturn or overwhelm even the most experienced jetski rider.
 A definite danger to both watercraft and any operator (or passenger) who gets knocked overboard, with and most particularly without a PFD.
 Special Tips: In a strong current, never shut off your jetski without first tying on securely to an immobile object.
 Never untie from this object without first starting your watercraft to make sure it’s running okay.
 And so that you have power at your finger tips when you cast off.